carpentries-lab/reviews/.github/ISSUE_TEMPLATE/submission.md

-7. If the lesson is similar in topic to any other lesson already included in CarpentriesLab and/or
+7. If the lesson is similar in topic to any other lesson already included in The Carpentries Lab and/or
     The Carpentries Lesson Programs (Software, Library, and Data Carpentry), briefly describe how this lesson differs and why a separate lesson was developed.